benlue/coServ/README.md

 To play with the design console, simply start coServ (node coServ) and point your browser to "localhost:8080".
 The website you're working on can be assigned to "127.0.0.1".
 That's a small trick to host two websites on your local machine.

+<a name="wcomp"></a>
+## Wcomps
+A new concept called **wcomp** was introduced in v0.10.0.
+With **wcomps**, you can package sophisticated UI designs into a component which is ready to be re-used anywhere in your websites.

+Conceptually, wcomps are very similar to [web components](http://webcomponents.org/) except that wcomps do not use shadow DOM and do not require polyfill or native support from browsers.
+Wcomps are also similar to blocks.
+The main difference between **wcomps** and **blocks** is that wcomps are not bound to any specific contents.

 ## Documentation
-A complete developer guide can be found [here](http://www.coservjs.org/coserv/guide).
+An [user guide](https://benlue.gitbooks.io/coserv-user-guide/content/) is now available on gitbook.
 A few more articles can be found [here](http://www.coservjs.org/coserv/doc).